-The optical fiber is fixed to the ASS panel by 6 special supports which have been delivered by MPS.
-These supports are glued on the ASS panel by C-1 ISRO.
+The optical fiber will be fixed on the ASS panel by 6 special supports which have been delivered by MPS.
+These supports will be glued on the ASS panel by C-1 ISRO.
 We distinguish three kinds of supports: with and without pillar (see figures below).
-The MICD drawings of the supports are shown in section 8.
+The MICD drawings of the supports are shown in section 7.